Arshu/PolyglotWeb/README.md

 # PolyglotWeb

- Declarative Fullstack Framework using Htmx Like and React Like features on the backend in multiple languages (Rust, Go, PHP, Lua)
+Declarative Fullstack Framework using Htmx Like frontend and React Like backend implemented in multiple languages (Rust, Go, PHP, Lua)

 # Reference